jmokate/expense-tracker-app/README.md

 ## Summary

-This application allows you to keep track of expenses.
-The purpose of creating this project is way to learn the React library
+This application allows the user to keep track of expenses.
+The purpose of creating this project is to learn the React library, refine Vanilla Javascript skills and start with Bootstrap.
+I became familiarized with React components, class components, stateless components and state.
+This project was challenging but a lot of fun to create and I am excited about working more in React.
+More projects to come, stay tuned!

 ## Author